Read time: 15 minutes | Key insight: What they’re looking for reveals their core fear

 Green Flags

-- Standing your ground when appropriate
+- Standing your ground when challenged

-- Passion for your beliefs and interests
+- Passion for something—anything

-- Matching their intensity without intimidation
+- Handling their intensity without flinching

 Red Flags